Coca-Cola Europacific Partners needed a way to capture the team’s “full universe of matters” to ensure accuracy in reporting to business units and...

 Corporate culture is one area of potential proactive focus.
 As a hub to many business spokes, in-house legal departments – and their general counsel, associate general counsel, legal operations managers, and junior and senior lawyers – are well placed to shape culture positively.

 “You’re there to guide the business to make sure what’s being done is legal and more ethical.
 You don’t serve the business if you are just facilitating commercial outcomes, but of course you’ve got to balance ethical advice with finding legal solutions,” says Martin.

 It’s about modelling behaviours beyond the C-suite and boardroom, too.
 “You always have an ethical mindset and focus on the right way to ensure company governance is working.
 But the general counsel should be modelling that ethical behaviour and it should be helping to ensure that the ethical considerations are part of any decision,” he says.

-Championing technology is another means to deliver value as a strategic business partner.
+Championing in house legal software is another means to deliver value as a strategic business partner.

 Mahlab’s report shows cost containment, efficiency and value were on the minds of most general counsel in 2017 – and innovation through technology helped them deliver it.
 It’s the greater empirics, oversight and analysis that many general counsel value.

 Martin implemented Brightflag’s e-billing and spend management platform at Toll and understands when and why legal departments need spend management.

 “Now the IT solutions enable more granular analysis, where you can break down the type of work firms are doing for you,” says Martin.
 “You can get right down into how they’re actually breaking the bills down and what they’re doing for a particular matter.
 It means you can help outside counsel improve the service they deliver for you,” he says.